osg-htc/docs/docs/data/stashcache/install-cache.md

     * Inbound TCP port 8000 for file access via HTTP
     * Inbound TCP port 8443 for authenticated file access via HTTPS (optional)
     * Outbound UDP port 9930 for reporting to `xrd-report.osgstorage.org` and `xrd-mon.osgstorage.org` for monitoring
-* __Hardware requirements:__ We recommend that a StashCache cache has at least 10Gbps connectivity, 1TB of
+* __Hardware requirements:__ We recommend that a cache has at least 10Gbps connectivity, 1TB of
  disk space for the cache directory, and 8GB of RAM.

 As with all OSG software installations, there are some one-time steps to prepare in advance: